Closed

 What is the Aboriginal Community Safety Development Contribution Program (ACSDCP)?

-The Aboriginal Community Safety Development Contribution Program (ACSDCP) provides up to $1,000,000 per year to Indigenous organizations, governments, and collaborating municipalities for projects that address community safety, alternatives to incarceration, and reintegration support.
-Eligible activities include knowledge building and sharing, capacity building, implementation readiness, and project implementation tailored to the unique needs of Indigenous communities.
+The Aboriginal Community Safety Development Contribution Program (ACSDCP) provides up to $1,000,000 per recipient per year to support Indigenous community safety and corrections projects.
+It funds knowledge building, knowledge sharing, capacity building, implementation readiness, and project implementation for Indigenous organizations, governments, municipalities, universities, and colleges.

 How much funding can be received?